SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 --------------------------------------------

 By default, FLSimulate generate only one event.
-To change this behaviour, you must create the `simu.conf` with the `flsimulate` section and define the `numberOfEvents` integer parameter:
+To change this behaviour, you must create a `simu.conf` script with the `flsimulate` section and define the `numberOfEvents` integer parameter in it:
 ~~~~~~~~~~~
 #@key_label  "name"
 #@meta_label "type"